compbel/SMiTH/Benchmarking_task/README.md

 Intra-site evolution under the exponential coalescent model: [Favites_exp](https://uconn-my.sharepoint.com/:f:/g/personal/pavel_skums_uconn_edu/EoTTY0RpWrZOgsCdK-qVHNgBx-DcakSYjwtzwVTicJ4Zmw?e=NHBQOd).

+## **SMiTH scripts**
+The folder **SMiTH** contains Matlab scripts used to run SMiTH on simulated data, calculate algorithm's accuracy and compare it with results of other tools.

+run_simulated_data.m: the main script that can be used to run SMiTH on all simulated datasets.
+Requires settings correct paths to input and output directories.

+analyzePlotSimul.m: processing the algoritms' results and creating plots used in the paper

+si_model_simul_rand_rates.m: implementation of a SI model with variable migration rates (used in benchmarking, the details can be found in the paper)

+undersampTree.m: used to produce data under random site sampling.

 ## **Comparison Overview**
 We benchamrked the **SMiTH tool** against the following transmission network inference tools: